jys/word_gen/README.md

 https://www.youtube.com/watch?v=YsR7r2378j0

-We just took the code he gave and mad it a bit more usable
+We just took the code he gave and made it a bit more usable

 ## Usage